dojo/docs/dojox/form/manager.rst

 Usage
 =====

-The form manager package consists of the main widget: `Manager <dojox/form/Manager>`_ and a set of mixins (don't mind the leading underscore):
+The form manager package consists of the main widget: `dojox.form.Manager <dojox/form/Manager>`_ and a set of mixins (don't mind the leading underscore) located in ``/dojox/form/manager``:

 * `_Mixin <dojox/form/manager/_Mixin>`_